Ah, snow! And ice! And wintry weather that stings the nose and bites the toes!

 It’s a lot of fun when you’re a kid, praying for a snow day and bundling up to head out sledding.
 It’s not as much fun once you’re an adult dealing with shoveling driveways and praying that each step you take lands on crunchy snow and not slippery ice.
 Although most of us enjoy the first real cold weather and snow of each season, it doesn’t take long before we’re dreaming of palm trees and sparkling blue water or colorful deserts and being able to go outside without spending ten minutes bundling up.

-Where do RV Snowbirds go?
+Where do RV Snowbirds Go?

 Best Snowbird RV Parks

 If you’re planning on some snowbird RVing this winter, you may want to consider one of these state parks.
 They all offer warm weather and beautiful views of vast oceans or technicolor deserts.
-Here are a few snowbird campgrounds to consider:
+(Be warned, though, they can fill up quickly, so make your reservations ASAP!)

 There are plenty of state parks in southern California, Arizona, New Mexico and other places in the West that are great options for northern snowbirds.